The Feed and Nutrition Network (FNN) is an international network focused on ruminant feed and nutrition issues in relation to greenhouse gases.

 - A symposium review published in the Journal of Dairy Science ‘Uncertainties in enteric methane inventories, measurement techniques and prediction models‘

 - GLOBAL NETWORK Project: A 4-year collaborative project to advance research into nutritional means to mitigate methane emissions and nitrogen losses from ruminants.
+FNN scientists have published three new papers associated with the project.
 This includes the development of two enteric methane mitigation databases:

 - Mitigation database: the main goal is to summarise and recommend science-based enteric methane mitigation options to stakeholders